CiscoDevNet/terraform-provider-meraki/docs/index.md

 - `api_key` (String, Sensitive) Meraki Dashboard API key.
 This can also be set as the MERAKI_API_KEY environment variable.
 - `base_url` (String) Base URL to be used.
 The default value is `https://api.meraki.com/api/v1`.
 This can also be set as the MERAKI_BASE_URL environment variable.
 - `req_timeout` (String) Timeout for a single HTTPS request made to REST API before it is retried.
-This can also be set as the MERAKI_REQTIMEOUT environment variable.
+This can also be set as the MERAKI_REQ_TIMEOUT environment variable.
 A string like `"1s"` means one second.
 Defaults to `"5s"`.
 - `retries` (Number) Number of retries for REST API calls.
 This can also be set as the MERAKI_RETRIES environment variable.
 Defaults to `3`.